 Wie came to the United States in 2006 at 16 years old to attend St. Andrew’s Sewanee High School in Tennessee.
 She met her first composition teacher James Carlson during the last year of her high school and started making musical sketches.
 She continued her composition studies and earned a Bachelor of Music in Music Theory and Composition under the guidance of Jack Gallagher at the College of Wooster, OH in 2014.
-She is currently pursuing a Doctor of Musical Arts at the University of Michigan.
+In 2020, she received a Doctor of Musical Arts in Composition at the University of Michigan.
 Her mentors include Evan Chambers, Kristin Kuster, Erik Santos, Bright Sheng, Gabriela Lena Frank, and Derek Bermel.